Haafiz/REST-API-for-basic-RPG/readme.md

 ## Reporting Bug
 In case you guys find any bug or experience any problem during installation or configuration or in understanding, feel free to contact by creating issue, as improvement is continouos process.
+After well tested softwares are community and time tested :) .